 2. Average of 20% more words per essay

-B. Study B: writers need hard copy to revise effectively.
+B. Study B: writers need hard copies to revise effectively.

 1. 22% fewer typos when done on hard copy vs. computer screen